Skip to content

 With Toggl Plan by your side, you can rest assured that none of your team members gets overworked or underworked.
 Hello, work-life balance! 💜

-4. Try the Rapid Planning Method
+4. The Rapid Planning Method

-This method involves taking a few minutes at the end of each day to plan for the next day.
+The Rapid Planning Method involves taking a few minutes at the end of each day to plan for the next day.

 • Jot down all your tasks and responsibilities in a notebook or planner.